HFDcon 2024

 To the LinkedIn profile

 Fun and games for the whole team – in the form of a simulation game, we work through the process of implementing AI in university teaching.
-In particular, we focus on hurdles and ways in which these can be successfully overcome.
-We not only shed light on the organisational processes, but also on communication challenges and how these can be overcome.
+In particular, we look at hurdles and ways in which these can be successfully overcome.
+We not only shed light on organizational processes, but also on communication challenges and how these can be overcome.

 The workshop will be conducted by Dr. Annabell Bils, Anna Hinzmann, Ferdal Özcelik, Alexander Sperl, Sandra Kirschbaum and Christina Lüdeke.
 They work at the Center for Learning and Innovation and at the CATALPA research center (both at the FernUniversität in Hagen). project manager: Alexander Sperl (ZLI)